BerryZis/PiCalculator/README.md

 ## Precision:
-The precision is depending on nuber of points we inserted, more points = more precise.
+The precision is depending on number of points we inserted, more points = more precise.

 ## Radius:
 If the radius will be smaller, the precision will get higher as we have the same number of points covering a smaller area.